DnCraptor/murmulator-tester/README.md

 ### Reset & Restart:
 - Press **Ctrl+Alt+Del** (or the **Reset button** on the board, if available) to reboot.
 - If nothing works, **power cycle the board** (turn it off and on).
+- Use custom overclocking: "+" or "-" key on NumPad changes CPU frequency by 4 MHz; "Ins" or "Del" key changes CPU frequency by 40 MHz.